amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 }
 ```

-With a colon as separator, you can then get at the value of the customerdb connection-string using the key `connectionStrings:customerdb`.
-The colon is the default separator (also when nothing is specified).
+Using a colon as a separator, you can retrieve the `customerdb` connection-string using the key `connectionStrings:customerdb`.

+ > [!NOTE]
+ > The colon is the default separator value.

-Now the secrets management component is configured, the State Management configuration file can reference this secret when specifying the password for connecting to the Redis server:
+In the next example, a state management configuration file references the local secret store component to obtain the password for connecting to the Redis server:

 ```yaml
 apiVersion: dapr.io/v1alpha1